 The book is the summary of the various teachings given to Arjuna by Lord Krishna.
 The book lays out a path of mystical devotion to Lord Krishna and describes the Hindu perspective on essential teachings such as reincarnation, moksha, and karma.
-Let’s look at some of the quotes from the Bhagavad Gita which can give a true meaning to your life.
+Let’s look at some of the amazing quotes from the Bhagavad Gita which can give a true meaning to your life.

 The true meaning of The Bhagavad Gita is “The Song of God”.
 Bhagavad Gita consists of 700 verses.

 The Bhagavad Gita is set in a narrative framework of a dialogue between Pandava prince Arjuna and his charioteer Lord Krishna at the battlefield of Kurukshetra.
 During the war, Arjuna was confused and he was not able to decide what is right and what is wrong.
 He sought the guidance of Lord Krishna.
 Gita captures the guidance and teachings provided to Arjuna.

 The main theme of Gita is Dharma.
 The Bhagavad Gita presents a fusion of the concept of Dharma, bhakti, the yogic ideals of moksha.
 It describes the different Yogas- Bhakti, Karma, Jnana, and Moksha.

 It is believed that three other people besides Arjuna listened to the Gita directly from Krishna.
 They were Sanjay, Hanuman, and Barbarik (son of Ghatotkach).